Photos from Clean Water Act cases contradict media narrative

 The piece opens with weatherman Bryan Schuerman intoning, “Today marks the one-year anniversary of a Supreme Court decision that environmental groups say undermined 50 years of progress.”
 The report, therefore, is based on what “environmental groups say,” which doesn’t seem very fair and balanced.
 The segment then segues to a representative from Clean Water for All, who warns of the danger to “our drinking water” and “species … habitat.”
 The post-Sackett status quo, she says, is “terrifying.”

-To accompany this worrisome message, the report shows video of a large coastal waterbody, from varying angles.
+To accompany this worrisome message, the report shows video of a large waterbody, from varying angles.
 Below, we’ve provided representative still shots:

 Source: WDIV Local 4.